fredtrails/FredTrails_TB/README.md

 # SRA_Capstone
 Stafford Regional Airport Capstone
 All data used for this project is for demonstration purposes only.
-It does not reflect actual conditions at Staffor Regional Airport.
+It does not reflect actual conditions at Stafford Regional Airport.

 # Layout
 This project has three components: